10 Things To Prepare Before Entering Vietnam

 comfortable clothes to travel in Vietnam

-T-shirts become comfortable clothes to travel in Vietnam. ©Vietnamdrive
+T-shirts become comfortable clothes for travel in Vietnam. ©Vietnamdrive

 Vietnam gets high average annual temperatures.
 However, you will occasionally encounter snow in Vietnam during the winter months, from December to February, mainly in the high mountains in the north.
 When coming there at this time, you should bring one or two warm clothes.

-In the rest of the country, the temperature is often warm, so you need to prepare thin, comfortable clothes.
-Long pants or a dress covering the knees are useful to enter the temples and pagodas.
+The rest of the country is often warm, so you need to wear thin, comfortable clothes.
+Long pants or a dress covering the knees can help you enter temples and pagodas politely.

 Besides, plan a pair of walking or running shoes for the trip to explore the beautiful places and colorful life of Vietnam.

-You may have other requirements, but the above suggestions you need to keep in mind when preparing to enter Vietnam for a journey or business trip.
+You may have other requirements, but consider the above suggestions when preparing to enter Vietnam for a journey or business trip.